mspree2712/sphinx-console-project/source/recent_home_consoles.rst

 to take their favorite games on the go, and have it look beautiful.
 The Switch also built upon the foundations of the Wii, with two detachable controllers known as Joy-Cons, which had built-in motion sensors.
 The Switch outsold previous consoles like the Wii U, GameCube, and Nintendo 64 within the first two years of its launch.

-Nintendo got back to the grindstone, and decided to do what they do best.
-Create an innovative solution that the world had never seen before.
-They did just that with their most recent console, the Nintendo Switch.
-Releasing in 2017, the Switch is hybrid device, that can be docked and used as a home console, or taken on the go in tablet form, with console-level graphics.
-For the first time, gamers were able to take their favorite games on the go, and have it look beautiful.
-The Switch also built upon the foundations of the Wii, with two detatchable controllers known as Joy-Cons, which had built in motion sensors.
-The Switch outsold previous consoles like the Wii U, GameCube, and Nintendo 64 within the first two years of its launch.